suranyami/guard-delayed/README.markdown

 ## Install

-Please be sure to have [Guard](http://github.com/guard/guard) installed before continue.
+Please be sure to have [Guard](http://github.com/guard/guard) installed before continuing.

 Install the gem:

     gem install guard-delayed

-Add it to your Gemfile (inside test group):
+or add it to your Gemfile (inside your development and/or test group):

     gem 'guard-delayed'